-

 Are public procurement law challenges common in your jurisdiction?
 Is there a perception that bidders that make challenges against public bodies suffer reputational harm / harm to their prospects in future procurement competitions?
 If so, please provide brief comment.
 Assuming a full hearing is necessary (but there are no appeals), how much would a typical procurement claim cost: (i) for the defendant and (ii) for the claimant?

-There is no statistic data regarding the number of procurement claims, nevertheless experience is showing that procurement claims have grown.
-It is common to challenge decisions, players in some sectors being more active (as it is the case of public works), as a rule, than others.
+Although statistic data regarding the number of procurement claims is not easily available, experience shows that procurement claims have grown in recent years.
+It is common to challenge decisions, players in some sectors (e.g., public works) being more active, as a rule, than others.
+Since 2018, administrative courts in Portugal ruled more than 300 legal proceedings of this kind per year (in some years, such number is near 400).

 The reputation harm and mainly the harm in future positioning in future proceedings of the same awarding entity are normally considered when analyzing the pros and cons of possible claims, especially when judicial challenges are at stake.